mollykmcglone/boring_lecture/README.md

 ## Description

-_This is a simple website I created to practice styling html with classes}_
+_This is a simple website I created to practice styling html with classes_